-This data represents the culmination of a 10-site project that followed children from birth to age 15, all having common study protocol.
+This data represents the culmination of a 10-site project that followed children from birth to age 15, all having a common study protocol.
 Participants completed an annual interview complete with observations at home, in school, and in the neighborhood.
 In total, 1,364 families participated in the study and, on the whole, fairly represented the ethnicities and household income of the U.S. population.
-Pianta and Ansari took data from 1,097 of study participants to complete their own analysis.
+Pianta and Ansari took data from 1,097 study participants to complete their own analysis.

 The results of this study show that while private school students may be outperforming public school students, the difference is eliminated completely when you control for family income and parents’ level of educational achievement.
 Children birth through age 5 from high-income homes have educational resources that other children don’t get – conditions that are presumed to carry on through the child’s school years.

 Previous to this study, academic achievement was the primary focus of studies designed to determine the efficacy of private schooling.
 Pianta and Ansari examined this metric but also took into account students’ attitudes and motivation, their social adjustment, and even risky behavior that can be associated with private schooling.
 After examining the data, they came to the conclusion that there was no conclusive evidence to suggest that, “private schools, net of family background (particularly income), are more effective for promoting student success” than public schools.

 Are Private Schools Really Better Than Public School?